MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-user-tasks.md

 ---
-title: Assigning and managing tasks| Microsoft Docs
+title: Assigning and managing tasks
-description: Learn how to assign tasks to users, including your accountant, in Business Central
+description: Learn how to assign tasks to users, including your accountant, in Business Central, and how you pick up and complete tasks.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: article